IALang/IAL/README.md

 Orthography: m k j p w n t s a i u

-All words are either CV or CVCV.
+All words are either V, CV or CVCV - this allows for exactly 603 words.

 ## Vocabulary

 - Particles (idk if this is the right word):
   - Na - negative particle
   - Ma - question particle
+  - I - and
+  - U - or

 - Adpostions
    - Wimu - with, near